flatironinstitute/FMM3D/python/readme.txt

-To build the fortran module:
-python setup.py build

-To install in development mode: python setup.py develop
+To install in the system:

-To install in the system (some pitfalls): pip install -e . (currently not working)
+pip install -e .

-Alternate way to install (some pitfalls): python setup.py develop

 On compilation you can import the package fmm3dpy